 Occasionally, those featured on SMA are subcultural in style and do not subscribe to the aesthetic mentioned above, but still have a very high-maintenance look as a goth, cybergoth, etc. These women perhaps offer a more direct comparison with the ‘kinderwhore’ discussed above.
 After Hall and Jefferson (2006) first edited Resistance through Rituals in 1976, subcultural groups, such as skinheads, were more widely interpreted as representing a symbolic refusal or expression of class position: as exercising creativity and agency in a negotiation of structural limitations.
 In SMA, subcultural identities are simply outside of the desirable, ‘natural’ feminine ideal of the middle class, however.
 This tallies with Lawler’s observation that escape (to the middle class) is seen as heroic, whereas escapism is failure (Lawler 2000: 126).
-While these individuals are not ridiculed quite as much as the classic SMA participant described above, and are sometimes rejected as candidates for a make-under, as those in possession of subcultural capital (Thornton 1995), they are still encouraged to trade this for the cultural capital (Bourdieu 1984) that would see them potentially more centred in terms of power relations and as less of a challenge to gender and class hierarchies.
+While these individuals are not ridiculed quite as much as the classic SMA participant described above, and are sometimes rejected as candidates for a make-under, as those in possession of subcultural capital (Thornton 1995), they are still encouraged to trade this for the cultural capital (Bourdieu 1984) that would see them potentially more centred in terms of power relations, and as less of a challenge to gender and class hierarchies.

 So the alternatively styled participant might be expected to deconstruct ideals of femininity and class, and indeed they can do, but, when they are featured on SMA they are mostly still positioned by the make-under as subject to these structural categories.
 Therefore, the problem of whether working-class women suffer misrecognition of their agency in Bourdieuian conceptions of identity is returned to.
 There is something subversive about the visual identities presented, and I would contend that this is why the programme seeks to substitute them.
 They can still seem “inadvertently parodic” (Skeggs, in Tyler and Bennett 2010: 381) however, and the challenge can merely arise from a marginalised status that the women have not themselves actively chosen.
 Therefore Butler’s approach might also be critiqued for offering insufficient consideration of how individuals’ capacities to act might be contingent upon class position.